-In his short work on the church, J. P. Boyce mentions briefly the subject at hand and says, "The church, as the body of Christ, is an external, visible organization, and the condition or medium of admission must, in the nature of things, be in part external also.
-The leading design of baptism was to serve as a part of this condition.
-'We are all baptized into one body'- I Cor.
-12:13."6
+In his short work on the church, J. P. Boyce mentions briefly the subject at hand and says, "The church, as the body of Christ, is an external, visible organization, and the

 I would disagree with Boyce slightly on his statement that the "leading design of baptism was to serve as a part of this condition."
 The leading design of baptism, as others whom I will quote affirm, was to show forth the death and resurrection of Christ.
 Paul, as well as other Baptist writers, repeatedly set forth the design of baptism to be to show forth the death, burial, and resurrection of Christ.
 Romans 6:3-5 Know ye not, that so many of us as were baptized into Jesus Christ were baptized into his death?
 4 Therefore we are buried with him by baptism into death: that like as Christ was raised up from the dead by the glory of the Father, even so we also should walk in newness of life.
 5 For if we have been planted together in the likeness of his death, we shall be also in the likeness of his resurrection.